KatherineMichel/digital-commonplace/README.md

 https://dev.to/agazaboklicka/kanban-board-the-way-to-organize-your-work-even-outside-the-agile-project | Kanban board: the way to organize your work even outside the agile project.

-GitLab
-https://twitter.com/samdbeckham/status/1306169886788513792 | Sam Beckham on Twitter: "Ever wanted to contribute to @gitlab but didn't know where to start?
-We need your help to migrate all out bootstrap buttons.
-Here's 192 easy contributions that anyone can pick up.
-You only need to do a handful to be in our top contributors for the year! https://t.co/zhXHXgAC2Z" / Twitter

 https://twitter.com/carltongibson/status/1284409591703515137 | Carlton Gibson 🇪🇺 on Twitter: "How to open an issue... https://t.co/iD3VGPra6c" / Twitter
 https://github.com/carltongibson/django-filter/issues/1244 | Unclear Usage For `OrderingFilter` and Calculated Fields · Issue #1244 · carltongibson/django-filter